 https://www.southlandorganics.com/pages/faqs/the-power-of-biochar-how-long-does-it-take-to-charge-in-compost#:~:text=Optimal%20Charging%20Period%3A%20For%20optimal,of%20nutrients%20and%20beneficial%20microbes.
 Details about compost charging of biochar.

-https://www.geoengineeringmonitor.org/growing-concerns-about-biochar-safety-and-carbon-markets#:~:text=A%20review%20of%20259%20studies,water%20availability%20and%20soil%20erosio.
+https://www.geoengineeringmonitor.org/growing-concerns-about-biochar-safety-and-carbon-markets#:~:text=A%20review%20of%20259%20studies,water%20availability%20and%20soil%20erosion.
 A more negative or cautionary view of biochar.

 https://www.permaculture.co.uk/articles/how-to-charge-biochar/#:~:text=The%20simplest%20and%20most%20efficient,by%20maturing%20in%20your%20compost., A permaculture view of biochar charging and application.

-https://pmc.ncbi.nlm.nih.gov/articles/PMC10821463/ A more complete analysis by the National Institutes of Health
+https://pmc.ncbi.nlm.nih.gov/articles/PMC10821463/ A more complete analysis by the National Inst. of Health

-https://ohioline.osu.edu/factsheet/anr-36. role of soil bacteria and aerobic vs. anaerobic bacteria.
+https://ohioline.osu.edu/factsheet/anr-36.
+Role of soil bacteria and aerobic vs. anaerobic bacteria.

 https://www.sciencedirect.com/science/article/abs/pii/S004896971732942X The ability of certain biochar to sequester copper contamination in soil.